SoftwareDevEngResearch/RigidFoilSimulator/README.md

 **It is not recommended to run the Rigid Foil Simulator package without prior working knowledge** of how computational fluid dynamics is performed.
 Output results should be analyzed with discretion before being used to expand and inform on scientific understanding.

 ## Usage Examples
+The example integrated into this package is of a NACA0015-_like_ airfoil at a reduced frequency of k=0.08.
 To use the rigid foil simulation package, start by defining the 3 class objects to your workspace and pick one of the 5 options that follow.

     from RigidFoilSimer import Parameters